ibm-cloud-architecture/refarch-jee-customerorder/README.md

 2. `db2 -tf Common/InventoryDdl.sql`
 3. `db2 -tf Common/InventoryData.sql`

+If you want to re-run the scripts, please make sure you drop the databases and create them again.

 `TODO Document additional default user creation via scripts`

 #### Configuring the WebSphere v7 Environment with Security and Resources